-I finally managed to get through my notes from Jonathan Maberrry’s (the author of the popular Rot and Ruin series) workshop at Context 27 and man did I have a lot.
-So much that it looks like I’ll have to break this down into a five part series (sorry).
-But I think it will work better that way because it will allow me to break it down into specific sections.
+I finally managed to get through my notes from Jonathan Maberrry’s (the author of the popular Rot and Ruin series) a workshop I took.
+There was a lot of information so I am breaking it down into a five part series.
 I will start with this introduction, then part 2 on physical differences, part 3 on hand to hand combat, part 4 on weapons, and lastly part 5 on psychological warfare.
 Oh and make sure to look for the Fun Facts at the end of each post in this series!

 So let’s get started as we look at some very basics of fight scenes and fighting information in general.
 The very first thing to remember with ALL fight scenes is…

 The more logic you have the more believable the fight scene.

 - In combat principle matters more than technique.

 - Combat must make sense; therefore a fight scene must make sense.

 - Every fight has a pattern in how it is played out.

 - Fights usually only take a few seconds to actually happen, but can still take pages to write it all out.
 In print, a fight will take longer in order to build up and build suspense.

 - Some marital arts are used for spiritual growth.